-This Russian Website Is Billing Itself As Airbnb For Homophobes
+A Russian Website Wants To Take All The Homophobes Airbnb Doesn't

 10. There are at least two Russian petitions related to short-term lodging services currently on Change.org.

-One petition, featured on the MyLinker site and addressed to prominent anti-LGBT Russian lawmakers Irina Yarovaya, Vitaly Milonov and Elena Mizulina, calls for Airbnb to be banned in Russia due to its anti-discrimination policy.
+One petition, featured on the MyLinker site and addressed to prominent anti-LGBT Russian lawmakers Irina Yarovaya, Vitaly Milonov, and Elena Mizulina, calls for Airbnb to be banned in Russia due to its antidiscrimination policy.
 It currently has 131 signatures.

 The other petition asks for MyLinker’s “gay locator” to be taken down because it is “discriminatory and an insult to sexual minorities,” and the calculations made by the site are flawed.
 It currently has 2,108 signatures.

-Note: This post has been updated with comment from MyLinker.